 - Enroll preschool children in district preschool programs

-- Receive the same access to programs and services as all other children, including transportation
+- Receive the same access to programs and services as all other children

 - Receive information from the school for help in getting food, clothing, and school supplies

-- Receive free lunch, books, supplies, and Title 1 services
+- Receive free lunch, school supplies, and Title 1 services

 National Center for Homeless Education: http://center.serve.org/nche